mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

     * analyze text when the language is not known
     * handle multiple languages with a single analyzer
     * analyze text when the language combines words in different manner than other European languages
-        * no spaces between words
+        * japanese: no spaces between words
-        * have long compound words, like German
+        * german: long compound words

 ### edge ngrams
+* no user will search for “Database” using the “ase” chunk of characters
     * for many applications, only ngrams that start at the beginning of words are needed
-* no user will search for “Database” using the “ase” chunk of characters
     * that’s where edge n-grams come into play
 * edge n-grams = consecutive prefixes
 * example
     * token: michal